Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- List your degrees or certifications and the schools that you went to
+- In the list, include your degrees or certifications and the schools that you attended

 Skills: